 On 24 July 2024, APRA finalised its targeted revisions to ADIs' liquidity and capital requirements following the November 2023 consultation, which aims to ensure ADIs have strong crisis preparedness, prudently value their liquid assets and minimise potential contagion risks.
 The changes will come into effect on 1 July 2025.

 Pillar 3 Disclosures

-Details on the Bank's market disclosures required under Pillar 3, per APRA Prudential Standard APS 330 "Public Disclosure", are provided on the U.S. Investor Website.
+Details on the Bank's market disclosures required under Pillar 3, per APRA Prudential Standard APS 330 "Public Disclosure", are provided on the Bank's website at: